 IPL media rights: BCCI earns big.
-Now, will Indian cricket fan earn their importance as well?
+Now, will Indian cricket fans earn their importance as well?

 If you thought the BCCI was rich earlier, it has just gotten a whole lot richer.
-On Tuesday, the media rights for Indian Premier League were sold for the next five years was sold for a collective sum of Rs Rs 48,390.32 crore.
+On Tuesday, the media rights for Indian Premier League were sold for the next five years for a collective sum of Rs 48,390.32 crore.

 In September 2021, Viacom18 (a joint venture between Reliance’s TV18 and US-based Viacom CBS c/o Paramount Global) picked up the 2022 Fifa World Cup broadcast rights for the Indian sub-continent.
 The value paid was Rs 450 crore, or roughly $58 million.